 Then, joy of joys, I discovered that Maharishi was coming to London in August to give a lecture at the Hilton Hotel.
 I was desperate to go, and George said he would come too.
 Paul had already heard of him and was interested, and in the end we all went – George, John, Paul, Ringo, Jane and I. Maharishi was every bit as impressive as I thought he would be, and we were spellbound.

 At the end we went to speak to him and he said we must go to Wales where he was running a ten-day summer conference of the Spiritual Regeneration Movement.
 It started in two days’ time.
 We leapt at it.

 A press conference followed the lecture, after which a 90-minute private audience with Maharishi was held for Lennon, McCartney, Harrison and the rest of their party.
-The yogi's words left them keen to learn more, and they made arrangements to travel to Bangor, North Wales, the next day to attend the weekend seminar being held there.
+The yogi’s words left them keen to learn more, and they made arrangements to travel to Bangor, North Wales, the next day to attend a 10-day series of seminars.

 On August 24, all of us except Ringo attended the lecture, given by Maharishi at the Hilton Hotel.
 I got the tickets.
 I was actually after a mantra.
 I had got to the point where I thought I would like to meditate.
 I’d read about it and I knew I needed a mantra – a password to get through into the other world.
 And, as we always seemed to do everything together, John and Paul came with me.

 Also on this day...